ellisalicante/ELLIS-Alicante-website/projects/covid19impactsurvey.en.md

 The preliminary results of the survey ([Assessing the Impact of the COVID-19 Pandemic in Spain: Large-Scale, Online, Self-Reported Population Survey](https://www.jmir.org/2020/9/e21319/)) have been published in JMIR, the Journal of Medical Internet Research, one of the leading peer-reviewed journals in the field.

 The questionnaire is available at [https://covid19impactsurvey.org](https://covid19impactsurvey.org).
-It is a short survey and can be answered in about 5-7 minutes.
+It is a short anonymous survey and can be answered in about 5-7 minutes.
+For more information, please contact [survey@ellisalicante.org](mailto:survey@ellisalicante.org).

 We have provided a visualization of the more interesting results below (currently available only in Spanish):